karandesai24/fifa20-player-analysis/README.md

    The data was scrapped from the KOGGLE website using a python.Dataset that has been used for this analysis provides statistics of about 16000 players on over 70 different attributes.
 These attributes are optimal indicators to determine the performance of a player at a particular playing position.

-**Explorations Achieved using the data.
+Explorations Achieved using the data.

-**Scatter Plot (colored by Age) year 2020 - Overall Rating vs Value in Euros
+Scatter Plot (colored by Age) year 2020 - Overall Rating vs Value in Euros

-**Pie chart proportion of right-foot players vs left-foot players
+Pie chart proportion of right-foot players vs left-foot players

-**Histrogram of Player Age
+Histrogram of Player Age

-**Pie chart Describing the Percentage of Players in different Attacking positions
+Pie chart Describing the Percentage of Players in different Attacking positions

-**Pie chart Describing the Percentage of Players in different Mid-fielder positions
+Pie chart Describing the Percentage of Players in different Mid-fielder positions

-**Pie chart Describing the Percentage of Players in different Defender positions
+Pie chart Describing the Percentage of Players in different Defender positions

-**Chart displaying nationwise players count
+Chart displaying nationwise players count

-**MESSI VS RONALDO player comparison on the basis of their skills
+MESSI VS RONALDO player comparison on the basis of their skills

-**Ploted chart of top 20 club & countries by overall player rating
+Ploted chart of top 20 club & countries by overall player rating

-**Made costimized dream team
+Made costimized dream team

-**Queries**
+Queries

-#num. of rows-colums
+Num. of rows-colums

-#displaying all columns
+Displaying all columns

-#Dropping some useless columns
+Dropping some useless columns

-#displaying columns for given positions
+Displaying columns for given positions

-#displaying player with min age by sorting in list
+Displaying player with min age by sorting in list

-#displaying player with top-5 high wage players
+Displaying player with top-5 high wage players

-#filling the NaN,missing values with the median of the respective column
+Filling the NaN,missing values with the median of the respective column

-#displaying players of club & country etc....
+Displaying players of club & country etc....